sumukhpshetty25/Volume-hand-control/README.md

-# 🖐️ Volume Hand Control using OpenCV & MediaPipe
+# 🖐️ Volume Hand Control

 This project enables you to control your system's audio volume using just your hand gestures, captured through a webcam!
 It leverages computer vision with **OpenCV**, **MediaPipe**, and **pycaw**.